 The houses in Colony Hill were mostly designed in the Colonial Revival style and exhibit a consistency of material treatment and architectural styling that results in an aesthetic cohesiveness that characterizes the subdivision.
 The houses feature simple rectangular two or two-and-one-half-story main blocks, some of which have attached side wings, many of which incorporate garages.
-Rear and side additions have been made to some houses, all of which are subordinate in scale to the houses to which they are attached and compatible in materials and character with the neighborhood.
+Additions are typically confined to the rear elevations, are largely hidden from street view, and are subordinate in scale relative to the main block.

 Colony Hill contains no standardized or repetitive designs; each house is an original composition, reflecting the aesthetics of the Colonial Revival style based on the architects' knowledge of early American architecture.
-Notable Colonial Revival details include accented main entrance surrounds, cornice detailing, and regular arrangement of double-hung, wood-sash windows, usually with six-over-six, or eight-overeight configurations.
+Notable Colonial Revival details include accented main entrance surrounds, cornice detailing, and regular arrangement of double-hung, wood-sash windows, usually with six-over-six, or eight-over-eight configurations.
 Primary entrances often are accented with sidelights and transoms and/or have classical entablatures adorned with pilasters and pediments.

-The more ornate houses have high-style classical elements, such as molded wood cornices with medallions and dentils, limestone belt and sill courses, quoining, Palladian windows, and entrance porticos with classical columns.
+The more ornate houses have high-style classical elements, such as molded wood cornices with modillions and dentils, limestone belt and sill courses, quoining, Palladian windows, and entrance porticos with classical columns.